Gabal Sha'ib El Banat: Peaks

 Seasonal rivulets on its slopes are from precipitation and springs.

 People

 The area of Gabal Sha'ib El Banat is mainly inhabited by the Ma'aza tribe, also known as Bani Attia, which is composed of about 4,000/5,000 people that live in an area of 90,000 km².
-These people are nomads and live with their chattel of sheep, goats, and dromedaries.
+These people are nomads and live with their cattle of sheep, goats, and dromedaries.
 The Bedouin Arab of Banu Hilal have lived in area between 11th and 12th centuries.